-Title III of the ADA specifically requires equal access to public accommodations and commercial facilities, including private businesses and other entities.
+Title III of the ADA specificA11y requires equal access to public accommodations and commercial facilities, including private businesses and other entities.
 The U.S. Department of Justice has affirmed that this section of the law also applies to digital content, websites, and online information.

 What if our website isn’t ADA compliant?

 You could face a lawsuit if someone with a disability claims they aren’t able to access your website and other digital assets.
-This typically involves significant legal fees, a possible settlement, a potential public relations issue for your brand, and the cost of rebuilding your website so that it complies with the ADA.
+This typicA11y involves significant legal fees, a possible settlement, a potential public relations issue for your brand, and the cost of rebuilding your website so that it complies with the ADA.
 Individuals, advocacy groups, and other organizations representing the interests of people with disabilities frequently file complaints against businesses and other organizations that fail to provide equal access to people with disabilities.
 The costs of these complaints head towards thousands or even millions of dollars.
-The good news is, if your organization receives a complaint and you can prove that you are actively working on making your website accessible, you’re likely to face less severe consequences than you would normally.
+The good news is, if your organization receives a complaint and you can prove that you are actively working on making your website accessible, you’re likely to face less severe consequences than you would normA11y.

 How will ADA compliance help us?